-A model-free way to characterize polymodal ion channel gatingDecember 27th, 2012 in Medical research /
+A model-free way to characterize polymodal ion channel gatingDecember 27, 2012 in Medicine & Health / Medical research

 Two studies in The Journal of General Physiology (JGP) help pave the way for a "shortcut" model-free approach to studying activation of "polymodal" ion channels—channels that open in response to multiple stimuli.